Lonsdale Quay is where you’ll find the SeaBus terminal and Lonsdale Quay Market. Close by are the Shipyards, Waterfront Park and many restaurants.

 - 3:00 pm – North Shore Celtic Ensemble Performance

-Children’s craft activities, balloon twisting and face painting also take place between 11:00 am and 2:00 pm.
+Children’s craft activities, balloon twisting and face painting also took place between 11:00 am and 2:00 pm.
+Similar events take place at Lonsdale Quay at other times of the year too.

 Shipbuilders’ Square & North Van Night Market